Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • According to researchers, “Modifiable risk factors for ED include smoking, lack of physical activity, wrong diets, overweight or obesity, metabolic syndrome, and excessive alcohol consumption.”

-• Therefore, following a healthy diet and exercise regime are key to overcoming ED and promoting better sexual activity in older adults.
+• Therefore, following a healthy diet and exercise regimen is key to overcoming ED and promoting better sexual activity in older adults.

 Reversing your age may sound fantastical, but with the right medical team by your side, that goal may be possible.